MDARH/VPS-Configure/README.md

 sudo swapon /swap
 ```
 The swap partition is created, and it’s running correctly.
 But, the partition will not automatically be activated if you reboot the system.

 ### Activate the swap partition permanently
+To make the swap partition automatically mounted after each reboot, execute the following command to add it to your system’s fstab config.
 ```
 sudo echo "/swap swap swap sw 0 0" >> /etc/fstab
 ```
-Check the current swappiness value
+To check the current swappiness value:
 ```
 cat /proc/sys/vm/swappiness
 ```
-We can check the swappiness value with another command, and that is:
+We can check the swappiness value with another command:
 ```
 sysctl vm.swappiness
 ```
-### Changing the swappiness value
+Change the swappiness value:
 ```
 sudo sysctl vm.swappiness=1
 ```